 We tailor the terms of our debt investments to the facts and circumstances of the transaction and prospective portfolio company, negotiating a structure that seeks to protect our rights and manage our risk while creating incentives for the portfolio company to achieve its business plan.
 A substantial source of return is monthly cash interest that we collect on our debt investments.
-As of March 31, 2012, we had directly originated a majority of our debt investments.
+As of December 31, 2012, we had directly originated a majority of our debt investments.
 We are currently focusing our origination efforts on a prudent mix of first lien, second lien and subordinated loans which we believe will provide superior risk-adjusted returns while maintaining adequate credit protection.

 - First Lien Loans.
 Our first lien loans generally have terms of four to six years, provide for a variable or fixed interest rate, contain prepayment penalties and are secured by a first priority security interest in all existing and future assets of the borrower.
 Our first lien loans may take many forms, including revolving lines of credit, term loans and acquisition lines of credit. - Second Lien Loans.
 Our second lien loans generally have terms of four to six years, primarily provide for a fixed interest rate, contain prepayment penalties and are secured by a second priority security interest in all existing and future assets of the borrower.
 Our second lien loans often include payment-in-kind, or PIK, interest, which represents contractual interest accrued and added to the principal that generally becomes due at maturity. - Unsecured Loans.
 Our unsecured investments generally have terms of five to six years and provide for a fixed interest rate.
 We may make unsecured investments on a stand-alone basis, or in connection with a senior secured loan, a junior secured loan or a "one-stop" financing.
-Our unsecured investments may include payment-in-kind, or PIK, interest, which represents contractual interest accrued and added to the principal that generally becomes due at maturity, and an equity component, such as warrants to purchase common stock in the portfolio company.
+Our unsecured investments may include PIK interest and an equity component, such as warrants to purchase common stock in the portfolio company.